E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: Introduction

-This paper proposed an end-to-end multimodal fusion detection algorithm, named EfficientMFD.
-EfficientMFD is constructed by fine-grained detail fusion network and coarse-to-fine diffusion-based object detection network, in which the intrinsic features of either one interact via synchronous joint optimization in a one-stage end-to-end manner.
-To enhance the compatibility of both the fine-grained detail information and semantic content, we introduce the concept of an object-region-pixel phylogenetic tree and coarse-to-fine diffusion process, aiming to mimic the visual perception needed for VIF and OD task requirements.
-Moreover, we establish a gradient matrix task-alignment (GMTA) to optimize shared complement components to eliminate the undesired effects of inherent optimization.
-Hence, the gradient can effectively converge to an optimal point with fusion detection weights.
+In this paper, we introduce E2E-MFD, an end-to-end algorithm for multimodal fusion detection, designed to seamlessly blend detailed image fusion and object detection from coarse to fine levels.
+E2E-MFD facilitates the interaction of intrinsic features from both domains through synchronous joint optimization, allowing for a streamlined, one-stage process.
+To reconcile fine-grained details with semantic information, we propose the novel concept of an Object-Region-Pixel Phylogenetic Tree (ORPPT) coupled with a coarse-to-fine diffusion processing (CFDP) mechanism.
+This approach is inspired by the natural process of visual perception, tailored to meet the specific needs of MF and OD.
+Furthermore, we introduce a Gradient Matrix Task-Alignment (GMTA) technique to fine-tune the optimization of shared components, thereby minimizing the adverse impacts traditionally associated with inherent optimization challenges.
+This ensures an efficient convergence towards an optimal set of fusion detection weights, enhancing both the accuracy and efficacy of multimodal fusion detection.

-Our main contributions can be distilled as follows: (1) We believe that this is the first proposal of the efficient synchronous joint learning named EfficientMFD, which redefined both image fusion and object detection in a one-stage end-to-end manner.
-We show that this can substantially improve the performance of both tasks.
-(2) We propose a gradient matrix task-alignment method to measure and quantify the contributions of image fusion and object detection tasks, which help to better balance the stability of the training process and converge to an optimal point with fusion detection weights.
-(3) Extensive experiments on image fusion and object detection validate the effectiveness of the proposed approach.
+Our contributions in this paper are highlighted as follows: (1) We present E2E-MFD, a pioneering approach to efficient synchronous joint learning, innovatively integrating image fusion and object detection into a single-stage, end-to-end framework.
+This methodology significantly enhances the outcomes of both tasks.
+(2) We introduce a novel GMTA technique, designed to evaluate and quantify the impacts of the image fusion and object detection tasks.
+This aids in optimizing the training process's stability and ensures convergence to an optimal configuration of fusion detection weights.
+(3) Through comprehensive experimentation on image fusion and object detection, we demonstrate the efficacy and robustness of our proposed method.